Azure-For-Everyone/sk-hotelfiltering/README.md

-# Build Intelligent apps: Semantic Kernel in your application
+# Build Intelligent Apps: Semantic Kernel in your application

 In this repository we'll show you how to leverage [Semantic Kernel](https://github.com/microsoft/semantic-kernel) into an existing application.
 As an example we'll use how you can benefit from Semantic Kernel in a Hotel booking website.
 You can use natural language to search through a list of hotels.